-e-Dialog was an e-mail marketing company that depended on a suite of proprietary and highly complex, Web-based application programs called Precision Central.
+e-Dialog was an e-mail marketing company that used an extensive suite of proprietary and highly complex, Web-based application programs called Precision Central.
 The programs provided the means to create and execute large-scale, automated e-mail marketing campaigns tailored to specific audiences, and to capture and scientifically analyze the data produced by the campaigns.
-The programs were used internally except for a few "self-service" clients that depended on technical support.
-E-Dialog was absorbed by another division of the parent company many years ago.
+The programs were used internally except for a few "self-service" clients that depended on technical support. e-Dialog was absorbed by another division of the parent company many years ago.

 The Precision Central documentation was published in HTML and PDF.
 The HTML files included a master table of contents, a master index, full-text search across the entire documentation set, and cross-reference links between all manuals.
 The PDF files had complete table of contents in the form of bookmarks, which are not displayed by the PDF rendering mechanisms in some current browsers.

 I designed and implemented an automated documentation library build system that allowed all company employees to review the work in progress every 24 hours in order to provide immediate feedback.
 The documentation library included all previous, current, and in-progress documentation sets.